intervene-EU-H2020/prspipe/README.md

 Place the phenotype files in `custom_input/phenotypes/{bbid}/`.
 Name them `{phenotype}.txt`, where {phenotype} should match the entries in the "name"-column of [`config/studies.tsv`](https://github.com/intervene-EU-H2020/prspipe/blob/6b4611bdd2417072229762444a994e02dba6c597/config/studies.tsv), i.e `HbA1c.txt`, `BMI.txt`, `T2D.txt`, `Prostate_cancer.txt` and `Breast_cancer.txt`.

+The pipeline does not need to be configured to look for files in `custom_input/phenotypes/*/` and `custom_input/genotypes/*/`. `config/studies.tsv` can be left unchanged, unless you want to remove certain phenotypes from the analysis.
+In that case, delete the rows corresponding to those phenotypes, but leave all the columns unchanged.

 :rotating_light: Assuming you have downloaded pre-adjusted summary statistics (`bash run.sh download_test_data`), you can now perform hyper-parameter tuning (model selection) on your data.
 Contact me (remo.monti@hpi.de) before running the step below.

 ```